 Details of the BEAGLE modeling have been described in \citetalias{Tang2019} and we briefly summarise in the following.
 BEAGLE adopts the combination of the latest version of the \citet{Bruzual2003} stellar population synthesis models and the photoionisation models of star-forming galaxies of \citet{Gutkin2016} with { CLOUDY} \citep{Ferland2013}.
 We adopt a \citet{Chabrier2003} initial mass function (IMF) and allow the metallicity to vary in the range $-2.2 \le \log{(Z/Z_{\odot})} \le 0.25$ ($Z_{\odot}=0.01524$; \citealt{Caffau2011}).
+The gas-phase metallicity is set to equal to the stellar metallicity.
 The electron density is fixed to $n_e=100$~cm$^{-3}$ consistent with the density inferred from typical star-forming galaxies at $z\sim2$ \citep[e.g.,][]{Sanders2016,Steidel2016}.
 The ionisation parameter $U$ and the dust-to-metal ratio $\xi_{\rm{d}}$ are adjusted in the range $-4.0\le \log{U_{\rm{S}}}\le-1.0$ and $0.1\le\xi_{\rm{d}}\le0.5$.
 We assume the \citet{Calzetti2000} extinction curve to account for the dust attenuation in the neutral interstellar medium (ISM), and we adopt the prescription of \citet{Inoue2014} to include the absorption of intergalactic medium (IGM).

 The best-fitting stellar masses and sSFRs are presented in Table~\ref{tab:dyn_sample}.
 We find similar stellar mass and sSFR versus [O~{ III}]~$\lambda5007$ EW trends for Sample I as in \citetalias{Tang2019}, namely that galaxies with the largest [O~{ III}]~$\lambda5007$ EWs ($>800$~\AA) have the lowest stellar masses ($M_{\star}\simeq10^7-10^8\ M_{\odot}$) and undergo intense bursts of star formation (sSFR $\gtrsim100$~Gyr$^{-1}$).
 For objects in Sample II, we fit the rest-frame UV-to-NIR SEDs with CSFH models as their robust IRAC (rest-frame NIR) fluxes are available, and the best-fitting stellar masses are presented in Table~\ref{tab:irac_sample}.